zukunft/zukunft.com/docs/llm/coding.md

 - Every component-type renderer arm in `component_exe.php` has a page-based test in `unit_ui/<topic>_ui_tests.php`.
 - Every HTML-returning function in `web/` contributes a fragment to an `object_pages/<name>.html` snapshot; cross-object renderers go through a `test_base` helper.
 - A unit workflow test snapshots the HTML after every step into `resources/web/html/workflow/<name>_wf<id>/`, files named by the cumulative user actions (`wf2_show_edit_save_confirm`); each step's action is a named const passed as the first `url_user_reaction` arg.
 Write workflows (`unit_write_workflow/`, `do_it=true`) mirror the same structure under `workflow_write/`. → `docs/llm/testing.md`
-- Never modify an existing file under `src/test/resources/`; only *add* new resource files.
-A failing snapshot stays failing — the existing scripts or a human reviewer regenerate it to verify your change. → `docs/llm/testing.md`
+- Never modify an existing file under `src/test/resources/` (e.g. the `workflow/*.html` snapshots and `_url.txt` siblings); only *add* new resource files.
+The committed baseline is the developer's audit trail — they diff it against the new test output to see exactly what your code change altered; rewriting it to match your output erases that signal.
+A failing snapshot stays failing for the existing scripts or a human reviewer to regenerate. → `docs/llm/testing.md`
 - Never change `src/test/php/const/files.php::AUTO_UPDATE_TEST_FILES`; it must always stay `false`.
 Flipping it to `true` to regenerate fixtures is the existing scripts' / reviewer's job, never an LLM edit. → `docs/llm/testing.md`
 - Every machine-checkable coding rule (e.g. frontend code may only read `$ui_sys`/`$mtr`) has a coded check in `unit/coding_rule_tests.php`; reviewer attention is not a substitute. → `docs/llm/testing.md`